 Three Major Challenges to Solve

 The forces mentioned above make supply change transformation an imperative, rather than a nice-to-have.
-As more business leaders undertake this transformation, however, they’re encountering the same challenges.
+As more business supply chain leaders undertake this transformation, however, they’re encountering the same challenges.

 1. Misalignment Between Goals and Outcomes

-Many organizations are focused on short-term goals, or goals that focus exclusively on departmental objectives rather than outcomes for the business as a whole.
+Many organizations supply chain strategy is focused on short-term goals, or goals that focus exclusively on departmental objectives rather than outcomes for the business as a whole.
 “Alignment with line-of-business objectives and desired business outcomes is crucial,” says Bob.

 To properly set goals, Bob suggests coming together to plan for the future: “Where does the business need to be in a within the current year, within the next three years, within the next five years?
 From that forecast should stem goals that the supply chain can enable, and that supply chain management teams can map to and plan for,” he says.